 Do holders of the GED degree can further their academic education in college and the degree will additionally lead to better employment opportunities.
 Workers with a GED degree will earn at least some $9,600 more per year than those who do not hold the degree.

-The GED test is now also available online for qualifying applicants.
+As said before, the GED test is now also available online for qualifying applicants.
 So personal appearance at an official Virginia GED testing site is no longer required!

 The four GED tests are administered exclusively on a computer and you may take one (or more) of the four modules (subtests) at a time.